SavMoneyLivBettr/google-search-site-creator/README.txt

 Once run, you will prompted to enter a search query.
 The new HTML page will be created, and named after the search term, and today's date.

-Everything in the code should be commented, so feel free to change and modify anything.